Zack: Honey, you missed auburn big time!

 - There was an advertisement for Outback Steakhouse with this trope.
-Middle-aged woman tries to dye her hair and it turns out purple or pink.
+A middle-aged woman tries to dye her hair and it turns out purple or pink.
 Her husband cancels their reservations at some hoity-toity restaurant and they go to Outback instead, where there are "no rules, just right" and her worries are forgotten.

-- This was used to explain Princess Sally's varying hair/fur coloring in the early issues of Sonic the Hedgehog: during a mission, Sally fell into a vat of chemicals.
-Though she came out unscathed, attempts to wash the chemicals out led to her fur and hair being miscolored (from red hair and brown fur, to blonde hair and red fur, to black hair and pink fur and back to red and brown).
+- This was used to explain Princess Sally's varying hair/fur coloring in the early issues of Sonic the Hedgehog (Archie Comics): during a mission, Sally fell into a vat of chemicals.
+Though she came out unscathed, attempts to wash the chemicals out led to her fur and hair being miscolored (from red hair and brown fur to blonde hair and red fur to black hair and pink fur and back to red and brown).

 - In Diary of a Lovesick Mutant, Fang tries to dye his hair blond, and tomato gets into it, turning it green.